name-snrl/nixos-ez-flake/templates/nixos-configuration/README.md

 `git` and `htop`, note that you must make changes to the git configuration (name and email).
 It will also install a small set of packages.

+Finally defint the host name by renaming the `./modules/nixos/configurations/host-name` directory, as mentioned above, the `networking.hostName` option will be set automatically when `nixosConfigurations` is generated.

 ## First installation

 First of all you need to